SyncfusionExamples/winforms-datagrid-localization/README.md

-# WinForms DataGrid Localization
+# How to Apply Localization for WinForms DataGrid?

 This repository contains sample which shows localization of Syncfusion [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid).

-You can [localize](https://help.syncfusion.com/windowsforms/localization#localize-syncfusion-windows-forms-control-using-resx-file) the `WinForms DataGrid` by adding resource file for each language.
+You can [localize](https://help.syncfusion.com/windowsforms/localization#localize-syncfusion-windows-forms-control-using-resx-file) the `DataGrid` by adding resource file for each language.

 ### Changing application culture

 When you are changing the application culture, then you can localize the application based on application culture by creating .resx file.

+#### C#

 ``` csharp
 public partial class Form1 : Form